Regression discontinuity design: Fuzzy RDD

 The identification of causal effects hinges on the crucial assumption that there is indeed a sharp cut-off, around which there is a discontinuity in the probability of assignment from 0 to 1.
 In reality, however, cutoffs are often not strictly implemented (e.g. exercised discretion for students who just fell short of passing the threshold) and the estimates will hence be biased.

 In contrast to the sharp regression discontinuity design, a fuzzy regression discontinuity design (FRDD) does not require a sharp discontinuity in the probability of assignment.
 Still, it is applicable as long as the probability of assignment is different.
 The intuition behind it is related to the instrumental variable strategy and intention to treat.
-Fuzzy RDD does not provide an unbiased estimate when the quantity is interest is the proportional effect (e.g. vaccine effectiveness), but extensions exist that do.
+Fuzzy RDD does not provide an unbiased estimate when the quantity of interest is the proportional effect (e.g. vaccine effectiveness), but extensions exist that do.

 Regression kink design

 When the assignment variable is continuous (e.g. student aid) and depends predictably on another observed variable (e.g. family income), one can identify treatment effects using sharp changes in the slope of the treatment function.
 This technique was coined regression kink design by Nielsen, Sørensen, and Taber (2010), though they cite similar earlier analyses.
 They write, "This approach resembles the regression discontinuity idea.
 Instead of a discontinuity of in the level of the stipend-income function, we have a discontinuity in the slope of the function."
 Rigorous theoretical foundations were provided by Card et al. (2012) and an empirical application by Bockerman et al. (2018).

 Note that regression kinks (or kinked regression) can also mean a type of segmented regression, which is a different type of analysis.